ydagunawardhana/Fire-Detection-and-Fighting-Robot-System/README.md

-# 🚒 ResQBot – Autonomous Fire Response Rover
+# 🚒 Fire-Detection-and-Fighting-Robot-System – Autonomous Fire Response Rover

 **ResQBot** is a two-part embedded system designed to detect indoor fires and autonomously dispatch a robotic vehicle to suppress them.
 It is composed of: